nofitnessforpurpose/LOGMETER/README.md

   DATEVALUE(...) and TIMEVALUE(...) convert the extracted parts into a proper date-time format.

 Make sure your cell format is set to Date & Time, so it displays correctly.

+A scatter plot is utilised due to the dynamic logging technique employed as a data reduction technique in the logged file.

 <BR>